What to know about ADU’s in Portland, Oregon

 What is an ADU?

 ADU stands for Accessory Dwelling Unit.
 ADUs are secondary homes built on a single-family residential lot.
-It is becoming increasingly harder to understand the differences between tiny homes, granny flats, and backyard cottages–and that’s because any of those structures can serve as an ADU.
+It is becoming increasingly harder to understand the differences between tiny homes, granny flats, and backyard cottages.
+And that’s because any of those structures can serve as an ADU.
 An ADU’s purpose is what defines it, not its structure.
 The purpose of an ADU is to serve as a complete residence; therefore, it has to have to-code places to sleep, cook, and bath.
 As long as basic facilities are available, ADUs can take many forms, such as a detached garage, basement conversion, an addition to an existing home, or even a detached addition to a primary residence.

 Renting Out an ADU in Portland